Point Reyes National Seashore

 Point Reyes National Seashore is a 71028 acre park preserve located on the Point Reyes Peninsula in Marin County, California.
 As a national seashore, it is maintained by the US National Park Service as an important nature preserve.
-No other park in the world hosts breeding hoofed megafauna (elk) and marine megafauna (elephant and other seals).
+No other U.S. national park south of Alaska hosts breeding hoofed megafauna (elk) and marine megafauna (elephant and other seals).
 Some existing agricultural uses are allowed to continue within the park.
 Clem Miller, a US Congressman from Marin County, wrote and introduced the bill for the establishment of Point Reyes National Seashore in 1962 to protect the peninsula from development which was proposed at the time for the slopes above Drake's Bay.
 About half of the national seashore is protected as wilderness.

 History

 The Native American Coast Miwok lived in the area for thousands of years, in villages of seventy five to several hundred people.
 The Coast Miwok developed an economy of hunting, gathering, and fishing, utilizing the seashore as a source of year-round food such as crab, clams, and oysters.
 Drip nets and woven surf nets were used for fishing, while bow and arrows were used for hunting deer, quail, and rabbits.

 Francis Drake and his crew aboard the Golden Hind were likely the first Europeans to discover what is today Point Reyes National Park, when they likely camped in the area in 1579.
 Drake claimed the land for Elizabeth I before setting sail to complete his circumnavigation of the world.
 Spanish ships making the voyage between Manila and Acapulco likely passed by Point Reyes during the late 1500s, including the captain Sebastião Rodrigues Soromenho in 1595, whose ship was wrecked by a storm in Drakes Bay.
 On January 6, 1603, Captain Sebastián Vizcaíno sighted the headlands and named it Point of the Kings, or la Punta de los Reyes, in honor of Three Kings' Day.

+Point Reyes was later part of Rancho Punta de los Reyes and Rancho Punta de los Reyes Sobrante.
+This land was later acquired by the brothers Oscar L. Shafter and James McMillan Shafter, whose heirs owned it until the early 1900s.